Skip to content

 The Saints will have some money to throw around this offseason, despite what some talking heads might lead you to believe.

-The Saints will have a more flexible timeline as it pertains to Olave having already picked up his 5th-year option.
-With his injury history it'd be stunning to see any deal struck until the offseason, but I've learned never to assume things will go logically.
-I do expect a strong second half to the season and there's been nothing from an injury perspective that would give me qualms about handing out a bigger contract, the question will be just how costly will that be in a WR that's exploded in recent years.
+The Saints will have a more flexible timeline as it pertains to Olave, having already picked up his 5th-year option.
+With Olave's injury history it'd be stunning to see any deal struck until the offseason, but I've learned never to assume things will go logically.
+I do expect a strong second half to the season and there's been nothing from an injury perspective that would give me qualms about handing out a sizable contract, the question is just how big in a WR market that's exploded in recent years.
 There are now nine different WRs, including Olave's former college teammate Garrett Wilson, making over $30 million per year.

 The other question will be for Taylor, who will be a free agent this offseason and has had highs and lows in Brandon Staley's scheme.
-At times I wonder whether a safety would be better suited for the star role, but he has improved as a tackler and the defensive coordinator has spoke glowingly about his young DB.
+At times I wonder whether a safety would be better suited for the nickel role, but he has improved as a tackler as the season has developed and defensive coordinator Brandon Staley has spoke glowingly about the young DB.
 If they can, I think the Saints would probably try to bring Alontae back.

 The bigger question might be what type of contract he's demanding.
 The Saints are utilizing Taylor as a slot cornerback, though he'd be the first to tell you he's an outside corner at heart.
 The difference is significant in the salary rankings.
-Derek Stingley is the highest paid outside cornerback at $30 million a season, and there are six others making north of $20 million a season.
-It can be more difficult to track the slot corner market, but it appears that Kyler Gordon is the highest paid at that position with an average of $13.3 million per season.
+Derek Stingley is the highest paid outside cornerback at $30 million a season, and there are six others making north of $20 million per year.
+It can be more difficult to track the slot corner market, but it appears that Kyler Gordon is the highest paid at that position with an average of $13.3 million.

 Staley calls his slot corner the "star" position and frequently talks about how vital it is to his scheme's success.
 Is that really where you want to get cheap?